wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hbase-geo-replication-configure-vnets.md

 **To configure the Contoso-VNet-CN site-to-site connection to Contoso-LNet-CE**

-1. From the Azure Management Portal, click **NETWORKS** on the left pane,
+1. From the Azure Classic Management Portal, click **NETWORKS** on the left pane,
 2. Click **Contoso-VNet-CN**.
 3. Click the **CONFIGUE** tab.
 4. Check **Connect to local network**.